Atmos4/van-element/docs/learn/overview.md

 - `options` (_optional_)
   Extra [Shadow DOM options](./shadow-options).

-The provided VanJS method will be provided with some properties:
+The provided VanJS functional component will be called with an object containing the following properties:

 - `attr()`
   Method to [retrieve the value of a given attribute](./attributes).
 - `mount()`
   Lifecycle hook to [register `mount` and `dismount` callbacks](./lifecycle).
 - `$this`
-  Refers to the instance of the Van Element.
+  Refers to the instance of the created custom element.
+Useful for accessing properties or binding event listeners.